-Currently, the principal trading market for our common stock is the New York Stock Exchange under the symbol NM.
-As of February 22, 2007, when our common stock and warrants (expired in December 2008) commenced trading on the NYSE, our then outstanding units were no longer trading and in order to trade its underlying constituent parts (one share of common stock and two warrants) the unit would be required to be broken up.
+Currently, the principal trading market for our securities, which includes our common stock and warrants, is the New York Stock Exchange under the symbols NM and NM WS, respectively.
+As of February 22, 2007, when our common stock and warrants commenced trading on the NYSE, our units were no longer trading and in order to trade its underlying constituent parts (one share of common stock and two warrants) the unit would be required to be broken up.
 Prior to February 22, 2007 our common stock, warrants and units all traded on the Nasdaq Global Market.

-The following table sets forth, for the periods indicated, the reported high and low quoted closing prices of our common stock and warrants on the NYSE and our units on the Nasdaq Global prior to February 22, 2007.
+The following table sets forth, for the periods indicated, the reported high and low quoted closing prices of our common stock and warrants on the NYSE and our units on the Nasdaq Global Market (prior to February 22, 2007).

-On April 8, 2010, the closing price of our common stock was \$6.76.
+On April 3, 2007, the closing price of our common stock and warrants was \$7.91 and \$2.88, respectively.
 The quotations listed below reflect inter-dealer prices, without retail markup, markdown or commission, and may not necessarily represent actual transactions: